Whiteknight/Rosella/libraries/test.md

 Methods are extracted from the target type and are executed on TestCase objects.

+TestCase uses a special system for attributes.
+This is because TestCase is intended to be used from languages with different requirements with respect to attribute use and naming conventions.
+For instance, In NQP or Perl6 it would be customary to refer to an attribute with a sigil, such as `$!context`.
+In Winxed or other similar languages, the sigil is not required (and in some cases, not permitted).

+Also, attributes in TestCase should not be modified.
+The context attribute holds important information about the test run, and holds data which can be used by other tests in the sequence.
+This attribute should not be modified nor overwritten during test execution.
+Because of this requirement, attributes in TestCase are read-only.

+This mechanism is implemented by having an attribute internally called `test_context`.
+TestCase intercepts `set_attr_str` vtable calls at the Parrot level and throws an exception.
+It also intercepts `get_attr_str` vtable calls and translates attribute names in a language-agnostic way.
+Attribute accesses to "`$!context`" and "`context`" are both translated to an access for "`test_context`".
+Subclasses of TestCase will inherit this behavior and will need to design their interfaces accordingly. `Rosella.Test.TestFactory` uses an internal mechanism for setting these attributes to default values without running afoul of the prohibition on writing values to attributes.

+In addition to the `test_context` attribute, the default TestCase type provides a `test_method` attribute ("`$!method`" / "`method`") for accessing the actual method object being invoked for the test.
+This is used internally by the test system and probably has limited utility from inside a running Test.

 TestCase objects are difficult to work with because of the special insulation which they have been designed with.
 In order to create and initialize a TestCase object you must use a TestFactory.